spinkube/documentation/content/en/docs/spin-operator/_index.md

 ### Why Spin Operator?

 By bringing the power of the Spin framework to Kubernetes clusters, Spin Operator provides application developers and platform engineers with the best of both worlds.
-For developers, this means being able to easily build portable serverless functions that leverage the power and performance of Wasm via the Spin developer tool.
-For platform engineers, this looks like being able to use idomatic Kubernetes primitives (secrets, autoscaling, etc.) and tooling to manage these workloads at scale in a production environment, improving their overall operational efficiency.
+For developers, this means easily building portable serverless functions that leverage the power and performance of Wasm via the Spin developer tool.
+For platform engineers, this means using idiomatic Kubernetes primitives (secrets, autoscaling, etc.) and tooling to manage these workloads at scale in a production environment, improving their overall operational efficiency.

 ### How Does Spin Operator Work?